Faye Adams: Later life

-By 1963 she had retired from the music industry.
-She remarried in 1968 and, as Fannie Jones, returned to her gospel roots and family life in New Jersey.
-In the 1970s, she was credited as co-writer, with her husband Clarence E. Jones, of several gospel and secular songs, and released a single, "Sinner Man", on Savoy Records.
+She remarried in 1968, to second husband Clarence J. Jones, and as Fannie Jones' returned to her gospel roots and family life in New Jersey.
+In the 1970s, she was credited as co-writer with her husband of several gospel and secular songs, and released a single, "Sinner Man", on Savoy Records in 1975.

 In February 1998, she received an award from the Rhythm and Blues Foundation, and at the time was reported to be living in England.

-According to music historian and writer Marv Goldberg, it is possible that she may have died on November 2, 2016, but this has not been confirmed.
+According to music writer and rhythm and blues historian Marv Goldberg, he located a single source, albeit without a written obituary, stating that a "Fannie Jones" (Tuell's married name), died aged 93, on November 2, 2016, but this has not been confirmed as being the famous singer.